jtm2021/J-Weddings/README.md

 This repository contains a collection of high-quality images from [Unsplash](https://unsplash.com/).

 ## Typography
-External fonts were imported from [Google Fonts](https://fonts.google.com/).
-The fonts used are Euphoria Script and Montserrat.
+The fonts used in this project is the default font of Bootstrap.
+It is a sans-serif font that is used for headings and subheadings.
+It is a clean and simple font that is easy to read and understand.

 ##Color Scheme
 This repository follows a specific color scheme to maintain consistency and improve visual appeal across all its components.
 The color scheme is used to differentiate different elements in the repository and to create a visual hierarchy for easy navigation and understanding.